Duality224/misc-scripts/README.md

 # misc-scripts
-A collection of shell scripts I use to automate miscellaneous tasks in Kubuntu.
+A collection of shell scripts I use to automate miscellaneous tasks in Fedora Kinoite (or used in previous Linux installations).

 ---